defenseunicorns/uds-common/docs/package_integration/guide.md

 This guide is intended for developers integrating applications with UDS (Unicorn Delivery Service).
 It provides an overview of the integration process, key considerations, and resources to ensure a smooth integration.

 Integrating a Package fundamentally means:

 1. Creating a repository `uds-package-<name>` from [uds-package-template](https://github.com/defenseunicorns/uds-package-template)
+2. Create a new issue using the [UDS Badging Requirements template](uds-badging-requirements-template.md) to record the progress being made and any exceptions that are necessary
-2. Integrating the upstream helm chart as a zarf package `zarf.yaml` to build a declarative OCI artifact
+3. Integrating the upstream helm chart as a zarf package `zarf.yaml` to build a declarative OCI artifact
-3. Adding a UDS package Custom Resource `uds-package.yaml` to integrate with UDS Core via Pepr
+4. Adding a UDS package Custom Resource `uds-package.yaml` to integrate with UDS Core via Pepr
-4. Build a 'zero CVE' package by replacing images with a `*-unicorn` flavored image
+5. Build a 'zero CVE' package by replacing images with a `*-unicorn` flavored image

 ## Prerequisites